noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 ### Extensions

-- extend any type with NEW functionality
+- extend any type with NEW functionality outside of the type definition
   - you cannot OVERRIDE existing fnality
   - you cannot refer to other class members via `this`
   - if you get a `blah doesnt have poop`
     - you need to import the extension into the file where its used; as they have to be in scope
     - unless the extension is being applied to an opaque type, as the compiler will check the scope of the opaque type definition for you
+  - reqs: extension methods for an expression of type T are valid if:
+    - they are visible (defined, inherited, imported) in a scope enclosing the point of the application, or
+    - they are defined in an object associated with type T, or
+    - they are defined n a given instance associated with type T
 - see `# Opaque Type alias` for a real world example
 - see `# type class` for how to use with type classes